Chad's Mahamat Deby confirmed as winner of disputed election | Politics

 It has remained a key Western ally in the fight against al Qaeda and Islamic State-linked insurgencies in the Sahel region, even as Niger, Mali and Burkina Faso kicked out Western forces and turned to Russia for support instead.
 But Washington and former colonial power France have kept a wary eye since Chad's air force chief last month told the U.S. to halt activities at an air base, citing problems with paperwork.
 The U.S. announced a temporary withdrawal of at least some troops in response.

+U.S. State Department spokesperson Matthew Miller in a statement said Washington was concerned that thousands of civil society and opposition party observers were barred from observing the electoral process the day before the vote.
+Miller also expressed concern that the transitional government was not fully inclusive in setting up the institutions responsible for organising the elections.

-Masra, who has served as prime minister of a transitional government since January, on Monday lodged an appeal with the constitutional council to challenge preliminary results released last week.
-Masra claimed victory before the official announcement of preliminary results, alleging that an electoral fraud was being planned.
-He said he would give a live address on Thursday evening.
+"Although there were troubling shortcomings, we welcome the milestones in Chad's transition process, including negotiating with insurgents, undertaking a National Dialogue, holding a constitutional referendum, and conducting a presidential election," he said.
+Masra, who was appointed prime minister of a transitional government in January, on Monday lodged an appeal with the constitutional council to challenge preliminary results released last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)